PaymentKit.js

 FieldDescription

-customer_emailCustomer’s email address
+customer_emailCustomer’s email address (validated for format)

 customer_countryTwo-letter country code (e.g., US, GB)